Experiential Marketing: Create Meaningful Brand Moments

 - Event host: The positive feelings and memories the participant experienced may encourage them to register for another one of their events.
 Also, their proper training may mean fewer exercise-related injuries or illnesses during the event.

-- Health insurance company: The company is promoting a healthy lifestyle by encouraging people to engage in running or walking while giving back.
-Health insurance companies are smart to promote healthy living, because healthy individuals make fewer insurance claims.
+- Health insurance company: The company is promoting a healthy lifestyle by encouraging people to engage in running or walking while simultaneously giving back to charity.
+Health insurance companies are smart to promote healthy living because healthy individuals make fewer insurance claims.

 Strategic partnerships

-Strategic partnerships give brands the opportunity to join forces with other brands for a specific purpose (like Spiderman and Captain America).
-This alignment helps brands pack some extra punch behind their promotion by pooling resources and reaching a new audience (think: cross-promotion).
+Strategic partnerships give brands the opportunity to join forces with other brands for a specific purpose.
+This alignment helps brands pack some extra punch behind their promotion and achieve more with less budget by pooling resources and reaching a new audience (think: cross-promotion).
 As you know, we are stronger and can get so much more accomplished together than separately.

 Examples of strategic partnerships include: